 There is a thin line between order and chaos, between right and wrong, between mankind and man-unkind.
 The line between puritanism and radicalism.

 The first step is a knowledge.
-An defender of the Imperium must understand basic traits of chaos in order to fight it.
+An defender of the Imperium must understand basic traits of yhe Chaos in order to fight it.
 In a few years he knows more about the warp than most untutored cultists.

-The second step is a moment he breaks the rules and allows some aspect of Chaos to survive or remain so that he can study it and learn from it.
+The second step is a moment he breaks the rules.
+By allowing some aspect of the Chaos to survive or remain so that he can exploit or study it.

 The third step is the line itself.
-When he becomes a radical.
-When he chooses to use Chaos against Chaos.
-When he employs agencies of the warp or when he asks the heretical for help.
+When he becomes a radical and chooses to use the Chaos against the Chaos.
+When he employs agencies of the warp or when he asks the heretic for a help.

-Source: Dan Abnett: Eisenhorn Malleus Chapter 20, edited for Ultima Tectum campaign.
+Source: Dan Abnett: Eisenhorn saga; Malleus, Chapter 20, edited for Ultima Tectum campaign.